PanithiVanasirikul/DAFTrack/README.md

 4. Download [WEPDTOF](https://vip.bu.edu/projects/vsns/cossy/datasets/wepdtof/) and [CEPDOF](https://vip.bu.edu/projects/vsns/cossy/datasets/cepdof/)

-    Then place the files in the `datasets` folder and unzip them.
+    After finishing downloading and extracting, place the files in the `datasets` folder and unzip them.
 The directory structure should look like this:

     ```
     .